 Bottom Line

 Retirement may mean an escape from work, but unfortunately, it’s not an escape from taxes.
+Understanding the tax implications of 401(k) withdrawals is crucial for effective retirement planning.
+When you withdraw funds from a traditional 401(k), the amount is typically taxed as ordinary income.
+This means the 401(k) tax rate for withdrawals aligns with your current income tax bracket at the time of withdrawal.
 Stay ahead of the game by budgeting what you’ll owe the government each year.
 That way, you can enjoy your retirement knowing that you won’t know your tax bill.
-It’s always better to be proactive rather than reactive about taxes.

 Tips for Retirement Savings

 - A financial advisor can help you create a financial plan for your retirement needs and goals.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Start saving for retirement early.
 No matter which retirement savings account you settle on, it’s always better to start saving sooner than later.
 The sooner you invest your money, the more time you have to reap the benefits of compound interest.
 This can have a big impact on your retirement savings.